Event Calendar Banner 2021

 Festival City Symphony is back with a new free concert series event: Saturday Classics Concert Series

 The Saturday Classics concert series welcomes newcomers and established symphony enthusiasts alike.
-Held at the elegant yet inviting Bradley Symphony Center at 212 W Wisconsin Ave in Milwaukee, this concert series makes high-quality classical music accessible to all.
+Held at the elegant yet inviting Bradley Symphony Center at 212 W Wisconsin Ave in Milwaukee, this concert series makes classical music accessible to all.
 Admission to Saturday Classics concerts is FREE with suggested donation.

 Festival City Symphony Event Series